library(tidyverse)

 - Step 4 validation: here is where we actually estimate risk using K-fold CV.

-- Step 5 iteration: we iterate over different statistical models, estimating their risk using K-fold CV, and performing model selection along the way (i.e. refining our statistical model in ways to reduce risk).
+- Step 5 iteration: we iterate over different predictive models, estimating their risk using K-fold CV, and performing model selection along the way (i.e. refining our predictive model in ways to reduce risk).

 Summary

-- Model selection is the process of choosing the “best statistical model” given our training data.
+- Model selection is the process of choosing the “best predictive model” given our training data.

 - We can define “best” in terms of expected test error, or risk.
 In practice, risk is often the most appropriate metric.